mmu-webdesign/Level4-web-term-1/HTML/11-attributes.md

 Another example of an element is `<a>`.
 This stands for anchor.
 An anchor can make the text it encloses into a hyperlink.
 Anchors can take a number of attributes, but several are as follows:

-- href: This attribute's value specifies the web address for the link.
+- **href**: This attribute's value specifies the web address for the link.
 For example: `href="https://www.mozilla.org/"`.

-- title: The title attribute specifies extra information about the link, such as a description of the page that is being linked to.
+- **title**: The title attribute specifies extra information about the link, such as a description of the page that is being linked to.
 For example, `title="The Mozilla homepage"`.
 This appears as a tooltip when a cursor hovers over the element.

-- target: The target attribute specifies the browsing context used to display the link.
+- **target**: The target attribute specifies the browsing context used to display the link.
 For example, `target="_blank"` will display the link in a new tab.
 If you want to display the linked content in the current tab, just omit this attribute.

 So the link with its attributes: